chanzuckerberg/napari-hub-collections/README.md

 # napari hub collections

-This repository contains the content that powers the MVP implementation of the napari hub's Collections.
+This repository contains the content for plugin Collections on the napari hub.

 Plugin Collections are sets of plugins from the [napari hub](https://www.napari-hub.org/) curated by fellow community members.
 A collection might be:
 - A **protocol** or recipe that shows how to use a set of plugins to complete an image analysis workflow